JudyXiaodanZhu/TutorWeb/README.md

 ![index](proposal/screenshots/index.PNG)

 * Before users login/signup, the first view they see will be the index page.
 Users can click on the top left "find tutor" icon to get to this page.
 When users login and clicks on "find tutor", they will be directed to the dashboard.
+* Before users login, the buttons on the navigation bar are "find tutor", "login" and "signup".
+When users login, the buttons will be "find tutor", "dashboard", "profile" and "logout".

 ![dashboard](proposal/screenshots/student-dash.PNG)